Aleksandar Lutovac: Partizan

 In late June 2019, Lutovac officially joined Partizan on a free transfer and was given the number 97 shirt.
 He made his competitive debut for the club in a 4–0 home league win over Mačva Šabac, playing the full 90 minutes.

 Lutovac scored his first goal for Partizan on 9 October 2019, in a 0-6 win against Vodojaža in the Serbian Cup round of 32.
 Lutovac played a total of 89 games for Partizan scored three goals and recorded eight assists.

+SV Ried

+On 31 August 2023, Lutovac's contact with SV Ried was terminated by mutual consent.

 International career

 After representing Serbia at under-19 level, Lutovac became the under-21 team's second-highest scorer in their successful 2019 UEFA European Under-21 Championship qualifiers with four goals in five games.
 He was included in Goran Đorović's final 23-man squad for the main tournament in June 2019.